Sunny Beach: History

 The planning of Sunny Beach began in 1957, and construction began with decree No 120/30 June 1958 of the Council of Ministers of the People's Republic of Bulgaria.

 The construction of Sunny Beach began north of the Nessebar Strait in an area that geographers have long called the small Nessebar desert - endless sands that form dunes, including two wells of geraniums.
 From these two wells, a kilometer away from the town, the inhabitants of the peninsula drank water.

-On June 1, 1959, the first restaurant "Neptune" was opened.
+On June 1, 1959, the first restaurant, "Neptune", was opened.

 During the afforestation of Sunny Beach, 550,000 m³ of fertile soil were transferred to the territory of the complex, 300,000 coniferous and deciduous large-sized trees were planted, 770,000 ornamental shrubs, 100,000 roses, 200,000 dunes, with investments exceeding BGN 150 million.

 Sunny Beach is the first Bulgarian resort to be awarded the Blue Flag eco award, erected by a beach ritual in front of the Europe Hotel on July 4, 1995.

 The millionth tourist of the complex was registered on September 22, 1969.
 The two millionth tourist of the complex was registered on August 30, 1973.
 The five millionth tourist was registered on June 15, 1981.
 Official statistics show that for the period 1959 - 1988 7 699 100 people were vacationing in Sunny Beach, of which 5 162 600 were foreign tourists and 2 536 590 Bulgarian citizens.
 In 1989 it has 108 hotels with over 27,000 beds and over 130 restaurants, attractions and public places, night clubs, bars and discos, coffee shops and aperitifs.
 Sunny Beach EAD was a 100% state-owned joint-stock company until March 14, 1994, when it was announced for privatization by the Privatization Agency.
 On July 16, 1997, after the sale by the state of 25% of the company's capital through the first wave of mass privatization, the name of the issuer was changed to Sunny Beach AD.

+Sunny Beach was selected as one of the Top 100 Beaches in the world in 2024, according to the prestigious Golden Beach Award, which highlights destinations renowned for their beauty, vibrant atmosphere, inclusivity, community spirit, and cultural significance.

 Transport

 The airports serving Sunny Beach are Burgas Airport and Varna Airport.
-After the construction of the Black Sea highway, Sunny Beach has established itself as one of the largest socio-economic centers in Eastern Bulgaria.
+Sunny Beach has established itself as one of the largest socio-economic centers in Eastern Bulgaria.
 The resort is connected with the cities of Varna, Burgas, and Sofia through numerous bus lines.